NervanaSystems/ngraph-tf/README.md

         virtualenv --system-site-packages -p /usr/bin/python2 your_virtualenv
         source your_virtualenv/bin/activate # bash, sh, ksh, or zsh

-   Note: Depending of specific version of the Python and components already installed on your system - the list of dependent Python components vary.
+   Note: Depending on specific version of the Python and components already installed on your system - the list of dependent Python components vary.
    Typically the following components are needed: `numpy mock keras keras_application`.
-   Install them if your Pythn environment doesn't have them already.
+   Install them if your Python environment doesn't have them already.

 3. Now run `./configure` and choose `no` for the following when prompted to build TensorFlow.